 A Vision package brings a panoramic glass sunroof, adaptive high beam assist (which automatically dips the headlights when it detects other cars), and a head-up display (which puts a speedometer in your line of sight).

 A Comand package upgrades the multimedia system with a better screen, voice activation, internet access, and better sound.
+Alternatively, you can forgo the Comand pack and instead add support for Apple CarPlay and Android Auto smartphone integration.

 A Seat Comfort package brings a memory function for the driver’s seat and side mirrors, more powered adjustments for the headrest, seat cushion and steering wheel, and heaters for the front seats.